Weaker FTSE 100 gets support from ABF and AstraZeneca

 By Tricia Wright

-LONDON, April 23 (Reuters) - Strength in Associated British Foods on U.S. growth prospects and in drugmakers on expectations of sector consolidation kept Britain’s top share index near a two-week high on Wednesday.
+LONDON, April 23 (Reuters) - Strength in Associated British Foods on U.S. growth prospects and in drugmakers on sector consolidation expectations kept Britain’s top share index near a two-week high on Wednesday.

 Panmure Gordon, in response, lifted its rating on AB Foods to “buy” from “hold”.

-Persistent bid speculation lifted AstraZeneca by 1.9 percent, and together ABF and AstraZeneca added most points to the FTSE 100, in solid trading volumes, at around 1-1/3 and 1-1/2 times their 90-day daily averages, respectively.
+Persistent bid speculation lifted AstraZeneca by 1.9 percent, and together ABF and AstraZeneca added most points to the FTSE 100, in solid trading volumes, at about 90 percent of their 90-day daily averages.

 “Associated British Foods have come out with a strong set of numbers, while with AstraZeneca, the bid speculation is the key headline that’s still in the background,” London-based Prime Wealth Group senior trader Dafydd Davies said.